patrickbenjamin1/vanilla-static-boilerplate/README.md

 The contents of `source/public/` is also copied over and served from the root of the server

-### HTML bundling
+### HTML generation

-HTML is bundled using handlebars
+HTML is bundled using a custom HTML templating system, loosely based on JSX

 All logic for this is in `/build` and the only bit you should need to change is in `/build/buildHtml.ts`

 Here, you can register pages uses the `registerPages` hook passed into the `build` function exported from `core.js` (a file containing all the important logic for this).
-This takes a path to the template file, an output path that will correspond to the path its served from (i.e. `/my-thing/id/cool-url`), and some context that gets passed to Handlebars
+This takes a path to the template file, an output path that will correspond to the path its served from (i.e. `/my-thing/id/cool-url`), and some context that gets passed into templates

 The `registerPages` hook is asyncronous, meaning data can be fetched in here from an external API and passed into the context of `registerPage`, making API responses (i.e. from a CMS with a JSON API) available to your pages

-Anything in `/source/partials/` is registered as a partial and can be used in Handlebars templates
+Anything in `/source/partials/` is registered as a partial which can be used in template files

-`/build/buildHtml.ts` is a ts-node script which uses handlebars to bundle together html and inject context
+#### HTML Templater

+PCHTML files are template files using a custom (but very simple) templating system, loosely based on the simplicity of JSX

+Under the hood, all these files are turned into JS template strings (i.e. `<p>{name}</p>` is turned into `` `<p>${name}</p>\` ``)

+Anything in the braces is evaluated as javascript and returns the value as a string.

+Partials are registered from the `partialsDirectory` given to the build function.
+These are accessed using the filename preceded by an underscore.
+I.e. `<_header title='foobar' />` will render the file `${partialsDirectory}/header.pchtml` with the context `{ title: 'foobar' }`

+All logic for templating is found in `/build/template.ts`.

+Due to it's similarity in syntax to JSX, I recommend setting VSCode (or whatever IDE you're on) to treat pchtml files as JSX files - but there are some limitations

+- JSX requires a single root html element, whereas this doesn't by design
+- attributes need to be wrapped in quotes, with braces inside - i.e. `<div className={className} />` in JSX would be `<div className="{className}" />` in PCHTML

 ### Router